 Here are some more extensive guidelines for site maps that can and can’t be submitted to Google.

 5. Own Different Search Verticals

-Many healthcare professionals are missing an opportunity to rank highly for other search related verticals other than a website like video, images, slideshows, local, mobile and others.
+Many healthcare professionals miss an opportunity to rank highly for other search-related verticals other than a website like a video, images, slideshows, local, mobile, and others.

 As a healthcare organization, it is possible to leverage these unique SEO verticals to drive highly targeted traffic to your web properties.

-For instance, optimizing the presentations shared on SlideShare as seen above can help to drive long-term traffic from relevant key phrases.
-Simply fill out the many fields that make up the upload process for your SlideShare content to define the title tag, meta description etc.
+For instance, optimizing the presentations shared on SlideShare, as seen above, can help to drive long-term traffic from relevant key phrases.
+Fill out the many fields that make up the upload process for your SlideShare content to define the title tag, meta description, etc.